 This utility will output an xml file that contains information about the APIM including the storage, asbuilt, serial number, hardware and software part numbers, as well as strategy and calibration versions.
 The xml file contains information on installed map and NAV_Voice files, if applicable to the APIM.
 The file can be opened in your browser or viewed thru the Syn3 Updater.

 Running this utility will not affect the installation of software or firmware on your Sync unit, as it only collects information related to the hardware and software, nothing more.
-It does not collect information on location or contacts nor does it report anything to Ford, etc. It only produces an xml file to your USB drive.
+It does not collect information on location or contacts, nor does it report anything to Ford, etc. It only produces an xml file to your USB drive in the SyncMyRide directory.

 This installation will be run identically to an app or voice file install.
 Follow the instructions below:

 Create a USB drive (format as EXFAT) with a SyncMyRide folder.

 Copy the utility file downloaded above into the SyncMyRide folder.